spack/spack-tutorial/tutorial_spack_scripting.rst

 What if we need to perform more advanced queries?

-Spack provides the ``spack python`` command to launch a python interpreter with Spack's python modules already imported.
+Spack provides the ``spack python`` command to launch a python interpreter with Spack's python modules available to import.
 It uses the underlying python for the rest of its commands.
 So you can write scripts to:

 - run Spack commands;